utmapp/UTM/Documentation/iOSDevelopment.md

 | Simulator    | `ios_simulator-x86_64`     | `ios_simulator-arm64`     |
 | Simulator SE | `ios_simulator-tci-x86_64` | `ios_simulator-tci-arm64` |

+### Important Note on Prebuilt Dependencies
+If you choose to leverage prebuilt dependencies, you will need to fetch the dependencies that correspond to the version of UTM that you have checked out.
+All UTM releases are tagged in Git.
+For example, if you are trying to build version `X.Y.Z`, you will first want to run `git checkout X.Y.Z`, and then download the prebuilt dependency package for that release version.
+You will need to place the extracted artifacts in the same directory as the UTM source code.
+Once you have done this, you can follow the instructions below to complete the build or even build and debug from XCode.

+If you are building off of the latest `master` branch, then use the latest pre-built dependencies.

 ### Building Dependencies (Advanced)

 If you want to build the dependencies yourself, it is highly recommended that you start with a fresh macOS VM.
 This is because some of the dependencies attempt to use `/usr/local/lib` even though the architecture does not match.
 Certain installed packages like `libusb`, `gawk`, and `cmake` will break the build.